 Using live betting to hedge your bets

-The growth of legal online betting apps across the US has also expanded the opportunities for sports betting.
+The growth of online betting apps has also expanded the opportunities for legal markets across the US, including the Massachusetts sports betting market (once regulated).
 One of the largest benefits has been the introduction of live betting on sports.
 This style of wagering allows you to bet on a game while it is taking place.
 It may also allow you a chance to hedge your pregame bets.

 If you’ve already made a pregame wager on something happening, you can wager against it through live betting to offset your losses or to help you maintain a profit.
 From halftime wagers and more, you’ll likely have multiple choices to help you offset your original wagers.

 Benefits and drawbacks of hedge betting